-- Passport to Languages / Learn to Speak has a simple pronunciation score in 6 languages, without detailed graphs, but they have more vocabulary than Transparent.
-Any of these first programs costs $20-$40 for permanent ownership of courses and scoring.
+- Passport to Languages / Learn to Speak has a simple pronunciation score in 6 languages, but it needs an old computer with Windows XP or earlier.

 - Two more are expensive and hard to use, according to reviews: Tellmemore and Rosettastone.
 Tellmemore (bought by Rosetta in 2014) scores pronunciation generously.
 I got undeservedly high scores in Spanish.
 A graph in old copies still available at retailers shows volume and an extra line for pitch to help you learn intonation.
 This would be good for Mandarin, which is one of the languages they teach, though at far higher cost than Transparent.
 Reviewers say that in sentences, you must speak each word separately to get a good score.
 Reviews say Rosetta's scoring of pronunciation does not work, and do not say that Rosetta has now picked up Tellmemore's graphs.